 What are the values and commitments to which our profession aspires?
 What are our obligations to patients, our medical colleagues and society?
 How do we define the ethical practice of medicine?

-Charter of Shared Values is the first resource to be released, and it represents physicians’ commitment to each other, in support of a unified profession.
+Charter of Shared Values is the first resource to be released, and it represents physicians’ commitments to each other, in support of a unified profession.
 It is based on the belief that physicians achieve success when they share a set of common values, virtues and principles.

 The Code of Ethics

 The Code of Ethics is a guide to the ethical practice of medicine.
 It was first published in 1868 and is arguably the most important document produced by the CMA.
 The CMA continues to consult widely on this document.